ClusterKeycloakInstance

 | Scope | Namespaced | Cluster |

-| Secret namespace | Optional (defaults to same) | Required |
+| Secret namespace | Optional (defaults to same as resource) | Required |

 | Accessible from | Same namespace only | Any namespace |